nagcloudlab/kkc/Lab.md

 ```

-On each Kafka, edit the server.properties file:
+On each Kafka server, edit the server.properties file:

 ```properties
 broker.id=101 | 102 | 103